How To Find Great Ideas To Grow Your B2B Blog And Drive Conversions

 Writing becomes faster and easier

 Albeit rarely, content teams may have trouble coming up with new ideas for B2B blog posts and other content pieces.
 Luckily, there are many ways to source new ideas: keyword research, sales conversation, product development, internal meetings, books, blogs, forums, social media, etc. Finding new topics to create content about is the easy part of the job.
-The tricky part is figuring out which of the ideas will actually be value-adding and nurturing those ideas to fruition.
+The tricky part is figuring out which ideas will be value-adding and nurturing those ideas to fruition.

 When all is said and done, trigger events give you a way to systematize content ideation and discover angles that your audience will appreciate and benefit from.